jnzhaozh/p003/README.md

 # p003

-This repository contains simulation code, results, and figures for the manuscript "Information Diet Trumps Network Structure".
+This repository contains simulation code, results, and figures for the manuscript "Information-Diet Structure and Effective Diffusion Networks".

 ## Contents